cybercongress/cybernomics/bostrom/README.md

 ### Assumptions

 1. All agents lock tokens for the maximum available period defined in params for simulating
-2. All agents mint maximum Ampere and Volt tokens in 50/50 ratio
+2. All agents mint maximum A and V tokens in 50/50 ratio

 ### Simulation Parameters